-The ability to read music and have a basic understanding of music theory is an advantage but not essential.
+The ability to read music is an advantage but not essential and to have a basic understanding of music theory is an advantage but not essential.

 Expected entry requirements.

 Learning a musical instrument or voice for roughly 3 years or more and taking instrumental lessons in or outside of school.